 Detailed information on research areas and current research projects at the Faculty is available on department websites.
-Further information on research conducted at the Faculty of Veterinary Medicine, its researchers and publications is available in the Tuhat research database.
+Further information on research conducted at the Faculty of Veterinary Medicine, its researchers and publications is available in the research portal.

 Research at the Department is focused on food hygiene, environmental hygiene, toxicology and environmental health care control.
 In addition, research is conducted in meat inspection and slaughterhouse hygiene.
 Research on environmental health care control complements research in molecular biology well.
 Together, they make up a strong area of expertise in food and environmental hygiene.

 Research specialities include development of the bovine immune system, developmental physiology of the brain and nervous system, body responses and host-microbe interaction, G protein-mediated cell signalling, genetic diseases in canines, zoonotic infectious diseases as well as animal pathology and parasitology.
 Research conducted at the Department is diverse and multidisciplinary.